moneytree/sumologic-client/README.md

 ## Prerequisites

-You will need to obtain Sumologic access keys to use this library.
+You will need to obtain Sumo Logic access keys to use this library.
 Both user level and admin level access keys will work.

-To create a user level access keys, go to your profile settings in Sumologic dashboard, and create a key in the *My Access Keys* section.
+To create a user level access keys, go to your profile settings in Sumo Logic dashboard, and create a key in the *My Access Keys* section.

 ## Sample Use